June Schlueter

-Dr. June Schlueter is Charles A. Dana Professor Emerita of English at Lafayette College in Easton, Pennsylvania.
+June Schlueter is Charles A. Dana Professor Emerita of English at Lafayette College in Easton, Pennsylvania.
 Her areas of specialty are Shakespeare, Early Modern England, and Modern Drama.
-She is married to Dr. Paul Schlueter, who is a specialist in English literature.
-Dr. Schlueter has taught at Lafayette College since 1977 where she has taught: Modern Drama (American, British, Comparative); Shakespeare; The London Theatre (in London); Drama Survey (Greeks through Shakespeare, Restoration through Modern); Tudor and Stuart Drama; introductory writing and literature courses; British literature survey; Major American Writers; introductory writing and literature courses; interdisciplinary courses on the McCarthy era and on literature, science, and technology; advised student dramatic productions.
+She is married to Paul Schlueter, who is a specialist in English literature.
+Schlueter has taught at Lafayette College since 1977 where she has taught: Modern Drama (American, British, Comparative); Shakespeare; The London Theatre (in London); Drama Survey (Greeks through Shakespeare, Restoration through Modern); Tudor and Stuart Drama; introductory writing and literature courses; British literature survey; Major American Writers; introductory writing and literature courses; interdisciplinary courses on the McCarthy era and on literature, science, and technology; advised student dramatic productions.
 From 1993 until 2006 she was Provost of Lafayette College.
-Dr. Schlueter has served on the Board of Trustees for Fairleigh Dickinson University.
+Schlueter has served on the Board of Trustees for Fairleigh Dickinson University.

-Dr. Schlueter has a B.A (1970).
-Fairleigh Dickinson University, Rutherford, NJ (English, magna cum laude), an M.A.
-(1973) from Hunter College, New York, NY in English and a Ph.D. from Columbia University in English and Comparative Literature.
+Schlueter has a B.A (1970).
+Fairleigh Dickinson University (English, magna cum laude), an M.A.
+(1973) from Hunter College in English and a Ph.D. from Columbia University in English and Comparative Literature.